okrzysik/AMP/README.md

 * Log in to bitbucket
 * Clone the AMP repository to your local machine/cluster, e.g.
     * hg clone https://bitbucket.org/AdvancedMultiPhysics/amp
-* Build the prerequisite software following the instructions on the Wiki
+* Build the prerequisite software following the instructions on the Wiki (link on left)
 # Associated Websites #

 The websites associated with the AMP package includes: